 Section \ref{sec:prelim} is placed to introduce various notations and structures that we will recall from the hyperk\"ahler dynamics $(X,{f})$ of interest.

-Sections \ref{sec:analysis-on-approximate-metrics} discusses some properties of the approximate metrics (cf. Lemma \ref{lem:01}), to derive the uniform expansion and contraction observed for $\omega_0$ (cf. Corollary \ref{lem:14})
+Section \ref{sec:analysis-on-approximate-metrics} discusses some properties of the approximate metrics (cf. Lemma \ref{lem:01}), to derive the uniform expansion and contraction observed for $\omega_0$ (cf. Corollary \ref{lem:14})

-Sections \ref{sec:stable-unstable-distributions} are devoted to the study of stable and unstable manifolds, especially focused on that they are they are holomorphic.
+Section \ref{sec:stable-unstable-distributions} is devoted to the study of stable and unstable manifolds, especially focused on that they are holomorphic.
 The section ends with a proof that the metric $\omega_0$ gives a flat metric.

 Section \ref{sec:upshots-of-flatness} explains how flatness readily gives a proof of Theorem \ref{lem:00}, the main theorem.